 As we all know, video content is one of the most powerful and profitable tools in marketing today.
 According to Hubspot, video content accounted for a whopping 63% of all the world’s Internet traffic in 2017.
-While according to a another report from Cisco online video content will be accountable to up 80% of the global Internet traffic by 2019.
+And according to another report from Cisco, online video content will account for up 80% of global Internet traffic by 2019.

-To keep it straight we are due an explosion in video consumption over the next 4 years.
-Despite companies spending a lot of time and effort on creating compelling videos for their audiences, many viewers may not get the message if it is only available in English.
-If companies publish their materials on YouTube, they use subtitles to fully spread their ideas across the world.
-And when we say “translated subtitles” we don’t mean automatic captions generated by Google, but professionally crafted subtitle translations.
+To keep it straight, we’re due for an explosion in video consumption over the next 4 years.
+Although companies spend a lot of time and effort creating compelling videos for their audiences, many viewers won’t get the message if it’s only available in English.
+If companies publish their materials on YouTube, they can use subtitles to spread their ideas more widely around the world.
+And when we say “translated subtitles,” we don’t mean automatic captions generated by Google but professionally crafted subtitle translations.

 - In-context translation for video subtitling: Translating video subtitles is a tricky task.
 Having the visual feedback of the video gives translators extra context as they translate and review subtitles.
 You can also enable the built-in character limitation feature in Wordbee to keep the subtitle translations within a specific number of characters.

-- Reproduce video content directly in the CAT interface to preview your work: The new feature allows customers to preview videos when focusing on a translation segment, so that any translator/reviewer can view the video context of his translation.
+- Reproduce video content directly in the CAT interface to preview your work: The new feature allows customers to preview videos when focusing on a translation segment, so any translator or reviewer can view the video context of their translation.

-- Load your clips directly into Wordbee Translator: No need to convert the video into a different format.
-This online subtitle translation feature allows you to reproduce a video by either entering an URL or by uploading a file directly from your computer.
+- Load your clips directly into Wordbee Translator: No need to convert the video into a different format!
+This online subtitle translation feature allows you to reproduce a video by either entering a URL or by uploading a file directly from your computer.

-Video controls: Play/pause, volume control, etc. are available like in any other player.
-Users will also be able to see the original timestamp of their text segments on the bottom right corner.
+Video controls: Play/pause, volume control, etc. are available just like in any other player.
+Users can also see the original timestamp of their text segments in the bottom right corner.
 For more details, visit the user guide in the documentation on how to use this feature.